 If the ration is dry cattle will not want to consume it on a hot day.
 Just like us on a hot day they would choose a Popsicle over a bowl of dry cereal.
 Therefore, a producer may be able to increase feed intake by keeping rations moist and appetizing to the cattle.

 Never limit water.
 During a heat wave, animals will consume extra water to keep cool and replace water losses through sweat and respiration.

 6. Feed in the evenings.

-Animals are not going to want to eat when it is hot out and if they eat in the early morning the heat increment of digestion will coincide with the hottest part of the day, thus adding to the heat stress.
+Animals are not going to want to eat when it is hot out.
+If they eat in the early morning the heat increment of digestion will coincide with the hottest part of the day.
+Thus, adding to the heat stress.
 By feeding animals in the evening, the temperature may have cooled enough that they will want to consume feed, and the peak heat increment of digestion will occur during the overnight low temperature.

-The above are recommended adjustments to make during the summer months when raising beef cattle.
+The above are recommended adjustments to reduce heat stress on cattle during the summer months.
 If you graze cattle, be sure to acknowledge that they do most of their grazing at night when it is cool.
 So, make sure if you need to move them you wait until the evening when it is not too hot, but not too late as to interfere with their feed intake.
 There are other environmental strategies to combat heat stress, and what can be implemented from operation to operation is very different for example providing shade or keeping them in open air flow areas and away from wind breaks.
 As always, if you are looking to test forage to replace grain with quality hay or if you need help with the addition of minerals, Ward Laboratories INC. is here to help with those decisions.